 - Evaluate your cash holdings

-- Revisit your portfolio's asset allocation
+- Revisit your asset allocation

-- Evaluate your sources of retirement income
+- Evaluate your retirement income sources

 - Review your Social Security statement